kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 The first thing to note is that any defined _per container_ termination time will not be guaranteed in case of spot/preempt VMs, as the time to kill the pod might be shorter than the one configured.
 In that case, what is the correct way to handle it is unclear.
-One option is to calculate the weigth or proportional time each container has and use that for each.
+One option is to calculate the weight or proportional time each container has and use that for each.

 The second thing to note about creating _per container_ termination time is that